Fulminis-ictus/SciDocx2Web/README.md

 - **"Which docx page should be counted as the first page?"** If your DOCX file starts counting pages at a later page, because your first page features nothing but the abstract, for example, then you might want to set this number to that page.
 This feature exists to make it possible to crossreference the HTML version and the print/digital PDF version of the article.
 Note that the page numbers are inserted where said page starts, not where it ends, as opposed to formats where the page number is oftentimes in the footer.
 - **"Format template detection"**:
     - In Word or LibreOffice, for example, you can choose which format templates to apply to marked text.
 You can also create new format templates and name them however you want.
 You can create one called "HeadingLevel1", for example, and mark all text that you want displayed as h1 elements with this format template.
 In SciDocx2Web's GUI you'd then type in that format template name into the top "Detect headings by which format template name?" input field and the text that you marked in Word or LibreOffice will then be marked as a first level heading in the HTML code.
+    - You can use the image, video and audio format templates to embed media in your HTML file.
+Make sure that whatever you've marked with said template is not a hyperlink but just plain text!
+You might have to make sure that the video link is an actual embed link. https://youtu.be/gpdYKamOjUo might not display properly while https://www.youtube.com/embed/gpdYKamOjUo will.
+You can also link local files by marking a path to said file instead of a link (for example "videos/video.mp4", without quotation marks).
+    - You can input your preferred dimensions for image and video embeds as "X,Y" (without quotation marks).
+If the input fields are empty or if the input values are faulty (for example if you've input three numbers seperated by commas or if you've input letters), then no "width" and "height" attributes will be inserted and the images and videos will retain their original dimensions.
     - The "Media" and "Table Caption" entries are separate because table captions should, due to semantic reasons, be inside of table elements and not outside of them.
     - If the option to insert the predefined CSS is checked, then bibliographies will be displayed with a hanging indent to improve readability.
     - The field "Detect paragraphs that should not be numbered..." is only active if the below "Number the paragraphs?" option is checked.
 Paragraphs marked with the respective format template will be ignored when numbering the paragraphs.
 This might be useful if you have an abstract at the top of the document, for example, that you don't want to number.